Photo by Joshua Earle

 What will it be like at my first session?

-I’ll likely offer you tea or coffee as we begin to connect.
 Don’t worry if you’re unclear about why you’re seeking help or you struggle with verbalizing your needs.
 I’ll be asking questions to help you get clear.

 What can I expect from a first couples 90 minute session?